Environmental Defenders Office: EDOs of Australia

 Environmental Defenders' Offices (EDOs) of Australia was founded in 1996 and consisted of nine independently constituted and managed community environmental law centres located in States and Territories of Australia.
 In 2014, EDO Victoria left to form Environmental Justice Australia.

 In 2019, the eight separate EDOs of Australia agreed to merge into one national organisation, Environmental Defenders Office (EDO Ltd).

 Funding and Resources

-The Environmental Defenders' Offices (EDOs) of Australia is a registered charity and has an annual revenue of $11.7 Million Australian (an increase of $2.27M from 2020/21) in 2021/22 financial year, sourced primarily from donations and bequests, and grants.
-The EDO dedclared 83 FTE Employees and over 100 volunteers, with $9.4M (AUD) spent on staff expenses.
+The Environmental Defenders' Offices (EDOs) of Australia is a registered charity and has an annual revenue of $13.3 Million Australian in 2022/23 financial year, sourced primarily from donations and bequests, and grants.
+The EDO declared $3.7 million in "overseas grants" in 2022/23, including the Swiss Oak Foundation, the American Earthjustice organisation, the Waverley Street Foundation, the Danish KR Foundation and the European Climate Foundation.

+The EDO declared 105 FTE Employees and over 100 volunteers, with $11.7M (AUD) spent on staff expenses.
 The EDO does not share details of grants or donors, but have thanked contributors including the Graeme Wood Foundation, the Lenko Family Foundation, and the McKinnon Family Foundation.
 The EDO also receives some funding from various state and territory governments for work providing access to justice and legal services to people in the broad Australian community.

+The funding of the EDO has been a highly politicised issue in Australia, with conservative governments often viewing environmental advocacy groups as obstacles to economic growth and industry interests.
+This has led to funding cuts, such as the defunding of the EDO by the Abbott government in 2013.